-So, we know that reserve fund accounting shouldn’t be taken lightly.
-But how does an HOA set up and keep track of a reserve fund under your watch?
+We know that reserve fund accounting shouldn’t be taken lightly.
+How do you, then, set up set up and keep track of an HOA reserve fund?

 In this article, we’ll explore all the ins and outs of reserve funds and reserve fund accounting practices for property managers.